 But there’s so much more to Sicily, the largest of the Mediterranean islands.
 Dazzling Greco-Roman antiquities are found all over the island, the most beautiful arguably being the exquisite Greek Theatre at Taormina, clinging to a clifftop, distant Etna framing the view.

-A walk through Syracuse is like a journey back in time.
+One of the most magical towns in Sicily, a walk through Syracuse is like a journey back in time.
 There’s a magnificent Greek theater here, too, as well as a cathedral built in the 7th century on the remains of the Temple of Minerva.

 Messina is a treasure trove of antiquities.
 From here, take a trip into the hills to the pilgrimage spot of Tindari to see the enigmatic Black Madonna and gaze out at the view across the sapphire sea to the distant Aeolian Islands.